 - The user is finally authenticated and authorized and will obtain access to the RADIUS Client.

-How does RADIUS Server accounting work?
+How does accounting for RADIUS Server / RADIUS Authentication work?

 RADIUS Servers are also used for accounting purposes.
 RADIUS accounting collects data for network monitoring, billing, or statistical purposes.
 The accounting process typically starts when the user is granted access to the RADIUS Server.
 However, RADIUS accounting can also be used independently of RADIUS authentication and authorization.